DellGEOS/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 Register-AzResourceProvider -ProviderNamespace "Microsoft.Attestation"
 Register-AzResourceProvider -ProviderNamespace "Microsoft.Storage"

-#deploy ARC Agent (with Arc Gateway, without proxy.
+    #Deploy Arc Agent (with Arc Gateway, without proxy.
 For more examples visit https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-arc-register-server-permissions?tabs=powershell)
     $armtoken = (Get-AzAccessToken).Token
     $id = (Get-AzContext).Account.Id
     $Cloud="AzureCloud"

+    #These steps are  this when using AzL 24H2 2507.
+    #region manual checks
-    #check if token is plaintext (older module version outputs plaintext, version 5 outputs secure string) - will be fixed in 2506
+    #Check if token is plaintext (older module version outputs plaintext, version 5 outputs secure string) - is fixed in 2507.
-    # Check if the token is a SecureString
+    #Check if the token is a SecureString
     if ($armtoken -is [System.Security.SecureString]) {
-        # Convert SecureString to plaintext
+        #Convert SecureString to plaintext
         $armtoken = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto([System.Runtime.InteropServices.Marshal]::SecureStringToBSTR($armtoken))
     }else {
         Write-Output "Token is already plaintext."
     }

-    #check if ImageCustomizationScheduledTask is not in disabled state (if it's "ready", run it) - will be fixed in 2506
+    #Check if ImageCustomizationScheduledTask is not in disabled state (if it's "ready", run it) - will be fixed in 2506
     Invoke-Command -ComputerName $Servers -ScriptBlock {
         $task=Get-ScheduledTask -TaskName ImageCustomizationScheduledTask
         if ($task.State -ne "Disabled" -and $task.State -ne "Running"){